pappasam/toml-sort/README.md

 # toml-sort

-A command line utility to sort your toml files.
+A command line utility to sort and format your toml files.
 Requires Python 3.6 or greater.

-## Motivation

-I wrote this library because I couldn't find any "good" sorting utilities for TOML files.
-This library strives to sort TOML files by providing the following features:

-* Preserve inline comments
-* Sort tables / arrays of Tables
-* Option to sort table keys, or not
-* Standardize top-level whitespace and indentation (generally removes it; this library is opinionated here)
-* Preserve top-level comments (in progress; really hard and maybe unachievable)

 ## Installation